 Orton Hollow State Forest

-Orton Hollow State Forest (Oswego #11) encompasses 507 acres and is located in between the towns of Williamstown and Amboy in Oswego County along the border of Oneida County.
+Orton Hollow State Forest encompasses 507 acres and is located in between the towns of Williamstown and Amboy in Oswego County along the border of Oneida County.
 Rugged and rustic, this forest is a good place for activities such as hunting and trapping.
 Game species such as weasels, deer, raccoon, rabbit, and turkey are plentiful, and hunting within these woods is a favorite for many locals.

 Orton Hollow State Forest was once used by early European farmers and Revolutionary War Veterans for crop and pasture land.
 Unfortunately, the soils located within the Tug Hill Plateau Region of New York State consist largely of shale and sandstone deposits from receding glaciers.
 They are typically rocky and highly acidic.
 When combined with long and harsh winters, the conditions prevented most agricultural attempts from achieving significant success.